openframeworks/ofBook/chapters/game_design/chapter.md

 	* Color: Pink
 	* OSC: /updatedVals/triggerBouns

 Save your file to your hard drive desktop and name it `PlaytestInterface`.
 You are done building your interface for play testing.
-Now let’s deploy it.
+Now let's deploy it.
 On your mobile device, launch Touch OSC.
 It will launch and open a settings screen.

 This is when we need the network address of your computer we retrieved earlier.
 Under Connections touch OSC: and set it to the IPAddress of your computer to link the two.
 This should be something like `192.165.0.3`